You may have already noticed or heard that sometimes applying new updates cause problems on your Surface.

 - Tap the update that you want to remove, and then click Uninstall.
 If you’re prompted for an administrator password or confirmation, type the password or provide confirmation

-We hope this helps you solve any update-induced problems.
+We hope this helps you solve any update-induced problems and, as usual, if you have questions please let us know.